-2.4.1 Martha Mine
+2.5.1 Martha Mine

 Mining within the Martha pit ended in April 2015 following a rock fall from the north east pit wall that compromised the north wall ramp access.
-In April 2016, another, larger (approximately 2 million tonnes) failure occurred in the same location.
-At the time of reporting, a consent application to reopen and mine the pit has been submitted.
+In April 2016, another larger (approximately 2 million tonnes) failure occurred in the same location.
+Project Martha consent to reopen and mine the pit was granted in February 2019.
+No surface mining has commenced with current focus on the development of the Martha Underground.